Helping Your Students Thrive with Our Well-Being Curriculum

 These issues make it harder for children to pay attention in class and complete homework assignments.
 So what can you do to help your students succeed?

-The best way to teach your students how to take care of their emotional and mental health is to incorporate a well-being curriculum into your school.
+The best way to teach your students how to take care of their emotional and mental health is to incorporate a social-emotional learning program into your school.
 Well-being education teaches your students how to identify and manage their emotions.
 As they practice coping skills, they behave better in class and learn to advocate for their needs.

 As a school counselor, Chase saw how hunger, lack of sleep, and social conflicts caused behavior concerns for students of all ages.